 About the Bison

 The European Bison, also known as a wisent, is the heaviest land mammal in Europe, with large bulls capable of weighing up to 1,000kg!
-These animals have a huge roaming distance, originally being found across Europe, from France to what is now Asiatic Russia, however their populations were decimated up until 1927 where the species was determined entirely extinct in the wild.
-Since then, reintroduction programs in Poland, Lithuania, Russia and more have seen their numbers begin to recover around the continent.
+Originally being found across Europe, from France to Russia, however their populations were decimated up until 1927 where the species was determined entirely extinct in the wild.
+Since then, reintroduction programmes in Poland, Lithuania, Russia and more have seen their numbers begin to recover around the continent.
 Despite these conservation efforts, these rare and incredible animals are still rarer than other, more high profile endangered animals, such as the black rhino, as their wild population stands at an estimated 3,400 bison.